antonioribeiro/zipcode/readme.md

 ## License

-ZIPcode is licensed under the BSD 3-Clause License - see the `LICENSE` file for details
+ZipCode is licensed under the BSD 3-Clause License - see the `LICENSE` file for details

 ## Contributing